How to simplify your life right now: 6 best tips

 However there is hope.
 The key is to look for little ways to make big changes in your life.
-There are some things you can do that take a minimal amount of effort but bring about power results.
+There are some things you can do that take a minimal amount of effort but bring about powerful results.

-When it comes to simplifying your life, in particular, I've experimented quite a bit and have come up with a list of seven tactics that have improved my life beyond belief, despite only taking a few minutes to incorporate.
+When it comes to simplifying your life, in particular, I've experimented quite a bit and have come up with a list of six tactics that have improved my life beyond belief, despite only taking a few minutes to incorporate.